+Regulation

 PART 1 - Preliminary

-1. 2.
-3. Citation Definitions and Interpretation Application 7 PART 2 - Employment of Official Members Proc edures Applying to the Appointment and Reappointment of Official Members 9 4.
-Actions to finalise appointment of Official Members 9 5.
-Reappointment of Official Members at the end of a fixed-term employment agreement 10 6.
-Reappointment of Official Members who have reached normal retirement age 10 Term s of Employment of Official Members 11 7.
-Official Member's terms and conditions 11 8.
-Official Member's remuneration 9.
-Official Member's employment agreement 11 Proc edures Applying to the Dismissal and Early Retirement of Official Members 11 10.
-Dismissing Official Members for gross misconduct 11 11.
-Dismissing Official Members for serious misconduct or significant inadequate performance
+1. Citation 7

+2. Definitions and Interpretation

+3. Application 9

+PART 2 - Employment of Official Members

+Pro cedures Applying to the Appointment and Reappointment of Official Members 9

+4. Actions to finalise appointment of Official Members 9

+5. Reappointment of Official Members at the end of a fixed-term employment agreement

+6. Reappointment of Official Members who have reached normal retirement age 10

+Teri ms of Employment of Official Members 10

+7. Official Member's terms and conditions 10

+8. Official Member's remuneration 11

+9. Official Member's employment agreement 11

+Pro cedures Applying to the Dismissal and Early Retirement of Official Members 11

+10. Dismissing Official Members for gross misconduct 11

+11.

+performance

-12. Retiring Official Members early on medical grounds 13 PART 3 - Employment of Chief Officers Pro cedures Applying to the Appointment and Reappointment of Chief Officers 14 13.
-Notification of chief officer vacancies 14 14.
-Actions to finalise appointment of chief officers 15.
-Reappointment of chief officers at the end of a fixed-term employment agreement 15 16.
+12. Retiring Official Members early on medical grounds 12

+PART 3 - Employment of Chief Officers

+Pro cedures Applying to the Appointment and Reappointment of Chief Officers 13 13.
+Notification of chief officer vacancies 13 14.
+Actions to finalise appointment of chief officers 14 15.
+Reappointment of chief officers at the end of a fixed-term employment agreement 14 16.
 Reappointment of chief officers who have reached normal retirement age 15 17.
-Appointment of acting chief officer 16 Terr ns of Employment of Chief Officers 17 18.
-Chief officer terms and conditions 17 19.
-Chief officer remuneration 17 20.
-Chief officer employment agreement 17 Pro cedures Applying to the Dismissal and Early Retirement of Chief Officers 18 21.
-Dismissing chief officers for gross misconduct 18 22.
-Dismissing chief officers for serious misconduct or significant inadequate performance 19 23.
-Retiring chief officers early on medical grounds 20 24.
-Retirement of chief officers to improve the organisation 21 PART 4 - Procedures Applying to the Employment of Staff of a Civil Service Entity Pro cedures Applying to the Appointment and Reappointment of Staff 22 25.
+Appointment of acting chief officer Terr ns of Employment of Chief Officers 16 18.
+Chief officer terms and conditions 19.
+Chief officer remuneration 20.
+Chief officer employment agreement Pro cedures Applying to the Dismissal and Early Retirement of Chief Officers 17 21.
+Dismissing chief officers for gross misconduct 17 22.
+Dismissing chief officers for serious misconduct or significant inadequate performance 23.
+Retiring chief officers early on medical grounds 24.
+Retirement of chief officers to improve the organisation PART 4 - Procedures Applying to the Employment of Staff of a Civil Service Entity Pro cedures Applying to the Appointment and Reappointment of Staff 21 25.
 Notification of staff vacancies 26.
-Criterion for shortlisting 27.
-Interview panels 28.
-Actions to finalise appointment of staff 29.
-Reappointment of staff at the end of a fixed-term employment agreement 30.
+Criterion for shortlisting 21 27.
+Interview panels 21 28.
+Actions to finalise appointment of staff 21 29.
+Reappointment of staff at the end of a fixed-term employment agreement 22 30.
 Reappointment of staff who have reached normal retirement age 31.
-32. Appointment of staff to acting positions 32.
-33. Appointment of staff without open competition Transfer of staff in the public interest 55.
-20 ns of Employment of Staff 26 34.
-Staff terms and conditions - 35.
+Appointment of staff to acting positions 32.
+Appointment of staff without open competition 33.
+Transfer of staff in the public interest 24 Terr ns of Employment of Staff 25 34.
+Staff terms and conditions 25 35.
 Probationary appointments 36.
-Staff remuneration 37.
-Staff employment agreements 27 cedures Applying to the Discipline, Dismissal, Early Retirement and Other nination of Staff 27 38.
-Disciplining staff

-40. Suspending and dismissing staff for gross misconduct involving criminal activity in the workplace 30 41.
-Suspending and dismissing staff for gross misconduct involving criminal activity outside the workplace 31 42.
-Dismissing staff for serious misconduct or significant inadequate performance 32 43.
-Retiring staff early on medical grounds 33 44.
-Retiring staff to improve the organisation 34 45.
-Making staff redundant 46.
-Terminating staff who lose their qualification, licence or certification 36
+Staff remuneration 26 37.
+Staff employment agreements 26 cedures Applying to the Discipline, Dismissal, Early Retirement and Other mination of Staff 26 38.
+Disciplining staff 39.
+Dismissing staff for gross misconduct not involving criminal activity 28 40.
+Suspending and dismissing staff for gross misconduct involving criminal activity in the workplace 29 41.
+Suspending and dismissing staff for gross misconduct involving criminal activity outside 20 42. the workplace 44.
+Dismissing stail for serious misconduct or significant madequate performance งา